sinefunc/proton/manual/introduction/partials.md

 Partials in HAML files
 ----------------------

-HAML support in Hyde has the `escape_html` option on by default.
+HAML support in Proton has the `escape_html` option on by default.
 You will need to use `!= partial` instead of `= partial`.

     [(ruby)]